OneOffTech/video-processing-cli/README.md

 Alternatively a docker image is available, see [Usage via Docker](#via-docker-image).

-**Fetching the requirements**
+**Download FFMPEG and Shaka Packager executables**

-If you don't have already FFMPEG and Shaka Packager on your system, you can run
+Download or install FFMPEG and Shaka Packager on your system.
+Installation procedure may vary depending on the Operating System, but you can download a standalone binary from https://ffmpeg.org/download.html.
+Once downloaded place the binaries in the `bin` directory.

+The Video Processing Cli can download binaries from a mirror site by executing

 ```bash
 $ video-processing-cli fetch:binaries
 ```

-This will download the standalone, statically linked, binaries.
-The downloaded version is based on your Operating System and architecture (32 or 64 bit).

-> A note for **MacOS** users: we currently don't support the automated download of FFMPEG.
-Pull requests are accepted.
+This will attempt to download a standalone, statically linked, version of FFMPEG, FFPROBE and Shaka Packager for your operating system.
+The downloaded version requires a 64bit architecture and is not compatible with ARM or Apple Silicon.

 ### Usage